tomhazledine/JS.SSG/site/content/articles/2015-05-31-inline-svg-icons.md

 ## Inline SVG in Jekyll

 This site is built using the static-site generator Jekyll.
 Transferring this site's (admittedly meagre) icon set from an icon font to an inline SVG sprite couldn't have been easier.
-Make sure your task-runner outputs your sprite into Jekyll's `_includes` directory and you can pull in your sprite with a simple `{% raw %}{% include /symbol/svg/sprite.symbol.svg %}{% endraw %}`.
+Make sure your task-runner outputs your sprite into Jekyll's `_includes` directory and you can pull in your sprite with a `{% include /symbol/svg/sprite.symbol.svg %}`.
 And because Jekyll compiles _before_ deployment, you don't even have to make a single HTTP request to get your icons: it's all truly inline.

 ## Inline SVG in Wordpress